-Check out the 20th edition of Inc42 Plus’ 30 Startups To Watch list.
+Check out the 17th edition of Inc42 Plus’ 30 Startups To Watch list (28 this time).

 Editor’s Note: The list below is not meant to be a ranking of any kind.
 We have listed the startups in alphabetical order.